Welcome to the RideForAlzheimers.com site!

 Disease.

-In the photo above, U.S. Rep. Joe Courtney was kind enough to attend this event and take a photo with us.
+U.S. Rep. Joe Courtney was kind enough to attend this event.

 Also pictured: Trish Clark (L) Executive Director CT Alzheimer's Association, and my wife, Donna (R).